antonmarsden/jenkins-docker-builder/README.md

 * container-structure-test (for Docker image testing)
 * Docker plugins for Jenkins

+The included Jenkinsfile demonstrates how hadolint and container-structure test can be used in a Jenkins pipeline.

 Note that the volume mapping below (*-v /var/run/docker.sock:/var/run/docker.sock*) is essential, and means that the Jenkins docker binary will use the docker host's docker service.

 ## Example usage: